Arup53/digital-wallet-app-monorepo/README.md

 The continuous deployment is a multi-stage pipline: First, when a new commit occurs on user-app it starts a github ubuntu instance , then create a docker image of the app ; after that push to dockerhub.
 Lastly, a ec2 instance is used to fetch the image and run using docker.

 ## Installation

-To install, run the following command:
+After cloning the repo run the following command to run the app:

 ```
 cd digital-wallet-app-monorepo